-- 1. Raj kamal, Internet of Things, Architecture and Design Principles, McGraw-Hill, 2017 - 2.
-Manoel Carlos Ramon, "Intel® Galileo and Intel® Galileo Gen 2: API Features and Arduino Projects for Linux Programmers", Apress, 2014.H.Gerez, "Algorithms for VLSI Design Automation", John Wiley, 1999. - 3.
-Marco Schwartz, "Internet of Things with the Arduino Yun", Packt Publishing, 2014.
+1. Raj kamal, Internet of Things, Architecture and Design Principles, McGraw-Hill, 2017 2.
+Manoel Carlos Ramon, "Intel® Galileo and Intel® Galileo Gen 2: API Features and Arduino Projects for Linux Programmers", Apress, 2014.H.
+Gerez, "Algorithms for VLSI Design Automation", John Wiley, 1999.
+3. Marco Schwartz, "Internet of Things with the Arduino Yun", Packt Publishing, 2014.

-Students are ableto

-CO1: understand basic premise of an IOT System

-CO2: be familiar with the sensors available for IoT applications

-CO3: learn the front-end hardware platforms and communication protocols for IoT.

-CO4: understand cloud storage, data analysis and management

-CO5: usage for real time IoT enabled domains
+CO1 understand basic premise of an IOT System CO2 be familiar with the sensors available for IoT applications CO3 learn the front-end hardware platforms and communication protocols for IoT.
+CO4 understand cloud storage, data analysis and management CO5 usage for real time IoT enabled domains

-Course Code : ECOE76
+Course Code ••• ECOE76

-Course Title : Computer Vision
+Course Title ••• Computer Vision

-Number of Credits : 3

-Prerequisites : NONE

-(Course code)

-Course Type : OE
+Type of Course ••• OE

+Prerequisites ••• NONE

+Contact Hours •• 3

+Course Assessment ••• Continuous Assessment, End Assessment

+Methods

-- The focus of this course is the understanding of algorithms and techniques used in computer vision. - Provide pointers into the literature and exercise a project based on a literature search and one or more research papers. - Practice software implementation of different concepts and techniques covered in the course. - Utilize programming and scientific tools for relevant software implementation.
+CLO1 The focus of this course is the understanding of algorithms and techniques used in computer vision.
+CLO2 Provide pointers into the literature and exercise a project based on a literature search and one or more research papers.
+CLO3 Practice software implementation of different concepts and techniques covered in the course.
+CLO4 Utilize programming and scientific tools for relevant software implementation.